sjalex78/sjcoding_blog/content/posts/20210807-creating-a-histogram-lockdown6.md

   - learning

 ---

 Today was the first day of the 6th Lockdown for Melbourne.
-There is some solis in learning to code in amongst the croazy homeschooling and teaching.
+There is some solis in learning to code in amongst the crazy homeschooling and teaching.
 I also have a deadline to try to get this pre learning done by the end of August.
 My struggle is coming down to a lack of practice and getting stuck on blocks.

 My Code today cuts up a string, creates an array and looks at the frequency of word in a given input